 Writers need to have their reader front of mind when they’re writing, revising and editing.
-(Which means they actually have to know who their audience is).
+This means they actually have to know who their audience is when they're writing.

 Pitching at the right level means considering things like choice of vocabulary, the amount, type and structure of information, assumptions about prior knowledge and even the type, amount and layout of supporting graphics.

-Tip: To help make sure they’re pitching their writing at the correct level, encourage students to check in with their intended audience throughout the writing process to get feedback.
+Tip: To help make sure your students are pitching their writing at the correct level, encourage them to check in with their intended audience throughout the writing process to get feedback.

 Focusing on the unGoogleable

-It wasn’t an intentional decision by the Eve Pownall judges, however all (bar one) of this year’s shortlisted books are told in a non-fiction narrative formative.
+It wasn’t an intentional decision by the Eve Pownall judges but most of this year’s shortlisted books are told in a non-fiction narrative formative.

 With Google’s omnipresence in the world, this reflects the way readers want their information delivered nowadays; we want more than the usual facts and data that Google can already give us.